callmezyos/callmezyos.github.io/about.md

 <img src="http://Callmezyos.github.io/images/AL1.jpg" alt="A headshot of yours truely" style="width:250px; height:250px;">

-My name is Alex Lueck and I am a freelance Simulation, Software, and Game Developer.
+My name is Alex Lueck and I am a Simulation, Software, and Game Developer.
 Currently I work as an Associate Game Designer working on Mutant Football League for Digital Dreams Entertainment, (previously from 2015-2/18.)
 From 2018 to 2019 I was a Contract Designer working on Madden 19 and Madden 20 at EA Sports.
 From 2015 and 2016 I was a Simulation and Software Designer for ARX.

 I graduated with a Bachelor of  Arts in the Game Design Major from Columbia College Chicago.
 Working in this industry forged me the opportunity to develop a wide arsenal of skills.
 My passion for creating is what drives my desire to be a part of this industry.
 I'm a quick learner who's always looking to jump into something new and exciting.